 Tweeting is one form of microblogging.
 But when you use Twitter, your content stays at Twitter.
 At Micro.blog, you can write short or long posts that appear in the Micro.blog timeline as well as on a blog that you control.

 That’s the most important thing to understand about Micro.blog.
 It is a bit like Twitter, in that you can share short thoughts, links, and photos with those who follow you, but it also offers tools and hosting similar to WordPress for short-form content.
+(And long form content too, like this post!)

 The next most important thing to understand about Micro.blog is that the platform was designed, from the beginning, to prevent abuse and harassment.
 Your microblog is your own, where you are free to write about whatever you want, but we protect the timeline, where you can @-reply others, through a variety of tools and curation.
 We have community guidelines that are enforced.